-Hatha Yoga evokes the powerful union of masculine and active qualities of the sun with the receptive and feminine qualities of the moon, ‘Ha’ meaning ‘sun’ and ‘tha’ meaning ‘moon’.
+Hatha Yoga is refers to the powerful union of the active and masculine qualities of the sun with the receptive and feminine qualities of the moon, ‘Ha’ meaning ‘sun’ and ‘tha’ meaning ‘moon’.

-The division of poses are ‘solar’ which generate heat and energy; and ‘lunar’ which are cooling and neutralising.
+The division of poses are ‘solar’, generating heat and energy; and ‘lunar’, which tend to be cooling and neutralising.

-Hatha Yoga is the most common style of yoga practised outside of India.
+The asanas are commonly recognised with other lineages thus making Hatha Yoga the most common and recognised style of yoga practised outside of India.

 What is yoga?

-Yoga can help towards living a healthy balanced lifestyle.
-It focuses on both mind and body, you can increase your flexibility, build and tone your muscle, improve your overall well-being and boost your self-esteem.
+Yoga helps toward living a healthy balanced lifestyle.
+It focuses on both mind and body, in time you can expect to increase your flexibility, build and tone your muscle, improve your overall well-being and boost your self-esteem.

 Is yoga a religion?

-Yoga is sometimes thought to be a religion, it is a an ancient philosophical system that focuses on strength, flexibility and breathing exercises to deepen your awareness between both physical and emotional well-being.
+Yoga is sometimes thought to be a religion, it is actually an ancient philosophical system that focuses on building strength, increasing flexibility and breathing exercises that deepens the awareness with the aspects of physiological and emotional well-being.